WheatonCS/Lexos/test/test_suite/Cutter/line_seg/README.md

 	- Select Lines/Segment
 	- Change the Segment Size to 5
-	- Keep Overlap at 2
+	- Change Overlap to 2
 	- Keep Last Segment Size Threshold (%) at 50

 Results:
 - After the cut you should have 4 segments, three with 5 lines and one with 4 lines.
+- ResultFiles_Sentences_2

 ## Test file: dog_cat.txt